ARCH TOURS – 2023

-Bushnell Park Foundation volunteer Arch Guides offer free tours of the Soldiers & Sailors Memorial Arch on Thursdays from noon – 1:30 pm, beginning the first Thursday in May through the end of October, weather permitting.
+Bushnell Park Conservancy volunteer Arch Guides offer free tours of the Soldiers & Sailors Memorial Arch, May-October, weather permitting.
+No reservations needed unless you have a group of 6 or more.
+Tours last approximately 30 minutes.
 If a tour has to be cancelled due to weather, we will let you know on our website.

-If you have a large group or would like to request a tour outside of the routine weekly hours, please contact us at firstname.lastname@example.org a request.
+If you have a large group and would like to request a tour outside of the routine weekly hours, please contact us at [email protected] with your request.
 Due to the volunteer nature of the tour guide program, we may not be able to honor all requests, but we assure you that we will do our best.
+Donations for private tours are much appreciated, and help us continue our tour programs.

-The arch was designed by Hartford architect George Keller, whose ashes were buried in the east tower when he died in 1935, along with those of his wife, Mary, who died in 1946.
+The Soldiers and Sailors Memorial Arch was designed by Hartford architect George Keller, whose ashes were buried in the east tower when he died in 1935, along with those of his wife, Mary, who died in 1946.
 The arch was dedicated on September 17, 1886, –the anniversary of the Battle of Antietam–to honor the 4,000 Hartford citizens who served in the Civil War, and the 400 who died for the Union.

 This Gothic monument is made of brownstone from Portland, Connecticut, and cost about $60,000 (from the city treasury) to build.
 Notice especially the terra cotta frieze depicting scenes from the Civil War, and midway below it, eight-foot-tall statues representing the various kinds of residents who left their homes, families and businesses to fight in the War: student, farmer, freed slave, stone mason, carpenter and blacksmith.
 The original terra cotta angels–Gabriel and Raphael–which crown each tower, were replicated in bronze and replaced in 1987 as part of a $1.5 million restoration.